CloudCannon/Hugo-conf-2022/content/_index.md

         title: Giving your Content Team Full Autonomy with a Hugo CMS
         description: >-
-          Hand over the reins of your Hugo site to your content team with CloudCannon.
-In this talk we will learn how to build pages visually, use a custom component library, and simplify collaboration on your Hugo projects.
+          Hand over the reins of your Hugo site to your content team with
+          <a href="https://cloudcannon.com">CloudCannon</a>.
+In this talk we will learn how to build pages visually,
+          use a custom component library, and simplify collaboration on your Hugo projects.
         speakers: